 – Owners of Hybrid and Electric Cars Save Money on Car Insurance –

 In addition to saving money on gas, people who purchase either an electric or hybrid car will also save money on car insurance.
 Insurance companies always extend additional savings to people who own electric and hybrid cars because owners of hybrids and electric cars are considered a better risk than owners of traditional cars.

-The Cons of Owning an Electric or Hybrid Car
+Cons of Owning an Electric Car

 Even with all the benefits of owning an electric or hybrid car, there are some cons that should be considered.

 – Electric and Hybrid Cars Can Only be Driven Short Distances –

 One of the major drawbacks of owning an electric or hybrid car is that these cars can only be operated for very short distances before their battery needs to be recharged.
 For people who drive their car a lot each day, buying an electric or hybrid car may not be the best choice.